gourav-kcodes/lalonde-causal-replication/README.md

   unmeasured (e.g. motivation, local job market) affects both treatment and outcome, every method here, including AIPW, is biased in the same direction.
-- **The propensity model is a plain logistic regression.** A more flexible model could fit the treatment assignment mechanism better, but on a sample this size (445 treated + control vs. ~16,000 non-experimental controls) it also risks pushing scores toward 0/1 and destroying common support entirely — which is why a simple model was chosen deliberately, not by default.
+- **The propensity model is a plain logistic regression** - A more flexible model could fit the treatment assignment mechanism better, but on a sample this size (445 treated + control vs. ~16,000 non-experimental controls) it also risks pushing scores toward 0/1 and destroying common support entirely - which is why a simple model was chosen deliberately, not by default.

 ## Project structure

 ```
 causal-lalonde/
-├── run_analysis.py        # end-to-end pipeline — run this
+├── run_analysis.py        # end-to-end pipeline - run this
 ├── src/
 │   ├── data_loader.py      # loads the NSW + CPS data
 │   ├── balance.py          # covariate balance diagnostics (SMD)